balancer/docs-v1/guides/crp-tutorial/README.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](docs.balancer.fi/v/v1/guides/crp-tutorial/README)

 # CRP Tutorial

 Similar to Core Pools, Configurable Rights Pools are created from a public factory.
 Refer to [Addresses](../../smart-contracts/addresses.md) to find the contract on your network of choice.